jamalex/class_tree_proof/README.md

 Then I thought up a solution, so I decided to make a Django app that demonstrated it.

 Read this explanation, look at tests.py, then look at models.py.

-Install with this cmd: `pip install -r requirements` You can run tests with this script: `manage.py test`
+Install with this cmd: `pip install -r requirements`.

+You can run tests with this script: `manage.py test`.

 Terms
 ----